 Mark out the footing, allowing 75mm around the brickwork, and remove soil to 250mm deep.
 Cut PVC pipe to fit around the water pipe and position F72 steel mesh.
-Mix and pour the concrete, using a float to level the surface (see Diagram).
+Mix and pour the concrete, using a float to level the surface (see Diagram below).

 When the concrete is dry, set stringlines for the base course and trowel on a 20mm-deep bed of mortar.
 Lay the front course, maintaining a 10mm mortar joint, check the corners are square using a builder’s square then complete the base course.